EPL GW-6 FPL Player Picks

 ~

 Never count out Mo Salah.
-Salah bounced back from a disastrous showing which saw him fail to score or assist in Liverpool’s nine-nil victory over Bournemouth by providing two assists to help the Reds to a 2-1 win over Newcastle.
+He bounced back from a disastrous showing in which he failed to score or assist in Liverpool’s nine-nil atomization of Bournemouth by providing two assists in the Reds’ 2-1 win over Newcastle.

 ~